-In this article, I am talking about the process of shifting from a reactive mode to a proactive one.
-Before describing this process, I will be putting the topic within the larger context of how the brain works.
+In this article, I am talking about shifting from a reactive mode to a proactive one.
+Before describing this process, I will be putting the topic within the broader context of how the brain works.

-For instance, when an antelope encounters a lion, it is very useful for it to have instant access to flight.
-For a human being, it is very useful to reflexively remember “I’ve been burnt" in order to avoid touching fire.
+For instance, when an antelope encounters a lion, it is advantageous to have instant access to flight.
+For a human being, it is beneficial to reflexively remember “I’ve been burnt” to avoid touching fire.
 And it’s also essential to have access to our anger when we need to fight.
-The parts of our brain that are involved in this reactive mode, such as the amygdala, are evolutionarily very old.
+The brain functions that are involved in this reactive mode are evolutionarily much older.

-Much more recent evolutionarily are the parts of the human brain that allow for a broader assessment of the situation, beyond the knee-jerk reaction to danger.
-Neural circuits in the frontal cortex allow us to determine that, even though a given situation feels like a major threat, it is not actually that threatening.
-This allows us to downgrade the alert from DEFCON 1 to something more appropriate.
+Much more recent evolutionarily are the functions of the human brain that allow for a broader assessment of the situation beyond the knee-jerk reaction to danger.
+Neural circuits in the frontal cortex will enable us to determine that it is not actually that threatening even though something feels like a significant threat.
+This process allows us to downgrade the alert from DEFCON 1 to something more appropriate.

-What I call the proactive mindset is the human ability to engage the more evolved neural circuits, and perform a sort of due diligence to improve the quality of the information that we get through the reactive mindset.
-I am not talking about ignoring our more primitive reactions, far from that.
-I am talking about building up on these primitive reactions.
-Instead of reacting impulsively, we use the reactive impulse as a starting point for a more sophisticated process that helps us respond more effectively to a given situation.
+The proactive mindset is the human ability to engage the more evolved neural circuits.
+This process is a sort of due diligence to improve the quality of the information that we get through our reactive brain circuits.
+I am not talking about ignoring our more primitive reactions; far from that.
+I am talking about building upon these primitive reactions.
+Instead of reacting impulsively, we use this reactive impulse to start a more sophisticated process that helps us respond more effectively to a given situation.

-The proactive mindset I describe can also be seen as mindfulness.
-Given how some people think of mindfulness as an esoteric practice, it is important to state that what I am describing here is a natural human ability: The ability to function more effectively, by discriminating more clearly what is a manageable threat from what is not, and adopting more appropriate responses.
+Given how some people think of mindfulness as an esoteric practice, it is essential to state that what I am describing here is a natural human ability.
+We function more effectively by discriminating between what is a manageable threat and what is not.

 When you’re reactive, you may not perceive your reactivity as fear.
 For instance, you may feel confused.
 Or feel stuck.
-Or you may be very angry, even angry to the point of being scary to other people… so that doesn’t sound like you’re afraid, does it?
+Or you may be very angry, even angry to the point of being scary to other people, in a way that doesn’t sound like you’re afraid.
 So let’s not call that fear.
-Let’s just call it “intense emotion, related to a sense of threat”.
-The point is, it is the very intensity of the emotion that makes it hard to override.
+Let’s call it “intense emotion, related to a sense of threat.”
+The point is, it is the sheer intensity of the emotion that makes it hard to override.

 How does one deal with this?
-I’m going to take a simple example, one where the “threat” can be managed relatively easily: What happens when you start wearing contact lenses, and how you get accustomed to inserting them into your eyes.
+I’m going to take a simple example: managing the “threat” is relatively easy.
+Let’s talk about what happens when you start wearing contact lenses and how you get accustomed to inserting them into your eyes.